ibm-cloud-docs/vmwaresolutions/vrw/vrw-orderinginstance-mgmt.md

 # Management cluster for {{site.data.keyword.rw}} multizone
 {: #vrw-orderinginstance-mgmt-cluster}

 New deployments of {{site.data.keyword.rw}} multizone instances are not supported.
-For existing multizone instances, you can still add and delete clusters, add and delete ESXi servers or NFS storage, and delete add-on services.
+For existing multizone instances, you can still add or delete clusters, add or delete ESXi servers or NFS storage, and delete add-on services.
 {: deprecated}

 ## Cluster name